Gallery of early trophozoites

 P.ovale

-Ring form is retained but enlarges, red cells may develop fimbriation and enlarged ovoid form with visible James' dots.
+The "ring" shape is retained but becomes larger and thicker, red cells may develop fimbriation and enlarged ovoid form with visible James' dots as development progresses.

 -